-If you refuse to avail the “services” of a fixer, you fall in line just like everyone else, wait for your turn, and then take the exam sans the answer sheet.
+If you refuse to avail the “services” of a fixer, you stand (or sit) in line just like everyone else, wait for your turn, and then take the exam sans the answer sheet.
 But the test itself is a farce, more like a set of trivia questions than an actual assessment tool for determining whether a person really knows how to operate a motor vehicle.

 And in both cases—whether you pay a fixer or not—there is usually no practical exam involved.
 I know, because I took the written exam (without coughing up grease money) when I was applying for a license back in the ’90s, but I wasn’t given a driving test.
 For some reason, they all thought I was capable of driving just because I had aced some multiple-choice quiz.

 That’s basically the story for every Filipino driver—a license so cheap and so easy to get that even a blind applicant was once able to obtain one as documented on the TV show Hoy Gising!
 The result is a motoring environment in which nobody understands road signs or knows even something as basic as right-of-way.

 Thankfully, all of this is soon coming to an end, as the LTO is currently conducting consultation sessions with the country’s accredited driving schools in response to the mandate of Republic Act 10930 (“An Act Rationalizing and Strengthening the Policy Regarding Driver’s License”)—the same decree that officially extended the validity of driver’s licenses in the Philippines to five years.